Tech Career PathHow to Build a Professional Portfolio That Attracts Employers in 2026

 ---

-## Projects to Add by Specialization
+## Which Projects Should You Add by Specialization?

 ### Frontend Developer